We’re so excited about this Thanksgiving Food Crafts Collection! Before we get to that, let’s have a little history lesson. An EASY history lesson!

 Acorn Cookies are easy to make and taste so good!
 They are one of my favorites because they remind me of the acorns falling all around on our walks.
 Mini nutter butter cookies, hershey kisses, melted chocolate to hold them together and mini chocolate chips.
 Easy peasy!

-Teepee Cupcakes – need I say more?
+Teepee Cupcakes – need we say more?
 So cute and full of yumminess!
-I love ice cream cones already but then you add MORE chocolate?
+We love ice cream cones already but then you add MORE chocolate?

 Little Gobblers have delicious parts!
 Check out this awesome anatomy picture from the 7th House on the Left blog!